Dollar rises in Baghdad and Erbil markets - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar opened Monday’s trading higher in Iraq, hovering around 154,000 dinars per 100 dollars.
+The US dollar closed Saturday’s trading higher in Iraq, hovering around 153,000 dinars per 100 dollars.

-According to a Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 154,150 dinars per 100 dollars, up from the previous session’s 153,600 dinars.
+According to a Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 152,750 dinars per 100 dollars, up from the morning session’s 152,500 dinars.